AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Gregory's Spirit.

-When Gregory and his congregation had been attacked in their church, while celebrating our Lord\'s baptism, by the Arian rabble of Constantinople, in consequence of the report that they were Tritheists, Gregory heard that Theodorus was about to appeal for redress to Theodosius, whereupon the good man wrote that while punishment might
+When Gregory and his congregation had been attacked in their church, while celebrating our Lord's baptism, by the Arian rabble of Constantinople, in consequence of the report that they were Tritheists, Gregory heard that Theodorus was about to appeal for redress to Theodosius, whereupon the good man wrote that while punishment might